BranoSundancer/FrankenSaT/README.md

 [<img src="motors_thumb.jpg" alt="Azimuth and Elevation motors connected together" title="Azimuth and Elevation motors connected together" align="right"/>](motors.jpg)

 * Total weight and dimensions: approx. 3 kg per motor + antenna + stand.
-* Satellite rotor shaft is (usually?) not straight but angled (35°, maybe other angles too) - this must be compensated/tolerated while engineering construction.
+* Satellite rotor shaft is (usually?) not straight but angled (35°, maybe other angles too) - this must be compensated/tolerated while construction engineering.
 * Some motors are not fast enough to track objects in higher Elevation, however those could be still usable for Elevation control.
 * Some motors have too narrow angular span (like 90° instead of 160°), however those are still usable for Elevation control.